 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Belfair has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Belfair has few renters and college students.
 But the biggest reason it is quieter in Belfair than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Belfair may be for you.

-One of the nice things about Belfair is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Belfair is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Belfair is a somewhat ethnically-diverse town.
+Belfair is a very ethnically-diverse town.
 The people who call Belfair home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belfair residents report their race to be White, followed by Black or African-American.
+The greatest number of Belfair residents report their race to be White, followed by Asian.
 Belfair also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.33% of the town’s residents.
-Important ancestries of people in Belfair include German, English, French , and Dutch.
+People of Hispanic or Latino origin account for 17.44% of the town’s residents.
+Important ancestries of people in Belfair include Irish, German, English, Italian, and Norwegian.

 The most common language spoken in Belfair is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.